WulfmanGer/Symlink-Manager-for-ASA-Manager/README.md

 - Create `delete_junctions.ps1` script

 ## Important
-The scripts and instructions were created using ChatGPT
+The script and instructions were developed with the kind support of ChatGPT.